WWF Brawl for All: Aftermath

 Immediately prior to the Brawl for All, Holly (as "Bombastic Bob") and Gunn (as "Bodacious Bart") had been performing as a new version of The Midnight Express with Jim Cornette as their manager and had won the NWA World Tag Team Championship after defeating The Headbangers on an episode of Raw.
 After winning the tournament, Bart Gunn, while still under contract with the WWF, was offered an All Japan Pro Wrestling contract from owner Giant Baba, who took interest in hiring Gunn due in part to his knockout of Steve Williams.
 In Japan, Williams was a longtime main-eventer and held a strong reputation for his toughness, and Giant Baba sought to integrate the Brawl for All results into his storylines.
 After signing with All Japan in October 1998, Gunn's debut would be announced on the November 1, 1998 edition of AJPW TV, making his in-ring debut that month.

 In February 1999, Gunn would return to the WWF to fulfill his contract obligations.
 Gunn feuded with both Bob Holly, now known as Hardcore Holly, and Steve Williams, both angry at having been beaten in the tournament, the latter masking himself and pushing Gunn off a stage.
 Gunn was later matched against professional boxer Butterbean at WrestleMania XV in a boxing match; Gunn was knocked out 35 seconds into the bout and was fired by the WWF afterward.
 Jim Cornette was critical of Gunn being placed in a match with a pro boxer.
 Bob Holly and a number of others have long claimed that Butterbean was brought in to defeat Gunn as punishment for defeating the company's desired winner, Steve Williams.
 This was actually confirmed by Butterbean himself in a 2023 interview.

 After the loss to Butterbean, Gunn returned to All Japan in May 1999, changing his ring name to Mike Barton that summer.
-Gunn did return to the since-renamed WWE for tryout dark matches in 2003 and for Raw 15th Anniversary Battle Royal in 2007, however.
+Gunn returned to the since-renamed WWE for tryout dark matches in 2003 and for Raw 15th Anniversary Battle Royal in 2007.
 After the tournament, Droz suffered career-ending paralysis unrelated to the tournament during a SmackDown! taping in 1999.
 Steve Blackman left in 2002, while Bob Holly stayed with the company until 2009.
 Future WWE Hall of Fame inductees The Godfather and Bradshaw left in 2002 and 2009 respectively.